damienlethiec/after-le-wagon/README.md

 1. Learn how to structure properly your vanilla CSS with [BEM]: for reusable components & a real naming convention for your next big projects.
 1. Bootstrap is nice but you want to discover other CSS frameworks ?
-There are plenty of them, like [Materialize], [Bulma] or [Carbon Design System].
+There are [plenty of them].
 Check out [Haml] for _a bit_ more readable HTML too ! :D
-1. Want to know what Bootstrap does behind the scenes in it's 4th version ?
-Wes has a free [Flexbox] lesson just for you !
-You'll see that it's helps a lot for some homemade responsive Webdesign.
+1. Discover [Flexbox] and CSS Grid !

 ### Discover a front end framework...and go into mobile

-1. Learn a trendy JS library (React or Vue.js for example).
-One of the best website for updated lessons is [egghead].
-I do personnaly have a subscription as it allows to quickly get introduced to new topics before going deeper by yourself if it catches your interest (it is sometimes written directly by the founders too) !
+1. Learn a trendy JS library (React or Vue.js for example) in [egghead].
+Get a paid subscription, it is worthy.
+1. Go through [this blog posts serie] by a former Le Wagon student to setup your front in Rails
-1. Get hyped of the possibilites of ReactJS and how to pair it to your Rails app with these [slides].
+1. Get hyped by the possibilites of ReactJS and how to pair it to your Rails app with these [slides].
-1. Then, if you're conviced and want to create native mobile apps for Android & iPhone, feel free to buy some [Full Stack courses] from Stephen Grider !
+1. Then, if you're conviced and want to create native mobile apps for Android & iPhone, learn React Native with these [Full Stack courses] from Stephen Grider !
-   :tada: They aren't very expensive, 10$ each.

-#### Linux enthusiasts

-1. Do you Remember the "old days" when you were running Rubocop tests in your terminal ?
-Do you run any still ?
-I'm sure you do.
-But let's [automate] them!
+   :tada:

+#### Get into DevOps

+1. Enjoy a funny dive into DevOps with [The Phoenix Project].
-1. You will probably not stay on Heroku forever for reasons.
-If you want to know how to deploy your website by yourself, check this tutorial on the combo [Dokku + DigitalOcean] !
+1. If you want to know how to deploy your website outside of Heroku, check this tutorial on the combo [Dokku + DigitalOcean] !

-### Tasty treats for Web developers

-I personally enjoy podcasts a lot.
-You can listen to them anywhere (bus, car etc...), there a plenty of them and it's a great way to be aware of the trends while being busy doing something else.

-1. One of them is [Syntax], by Wes Bos & Scott Tolinski, creator of [LevelUpTuts], a cool dude too.
-Their show is so funny and you learn a lot of things about pretty much all.
-1. [Le Ruby Nouveau] is a more classic one but it's nice too.
-Oh and they have a [Slack] too, join it.
-As my Grand Ma always says: the more Ruby Devs, the better ! :muscle:
-1. [The Web Ahead], didn't listened to it yet but some people recommended it to me, so it's probably nice.

 ## Other important resources